LaravelFreelancerNL/arangodb-php-client/docs/transaction-manager.md

 ## Coming from PHP's PDO extension
-The client has three quality of life shortcut methods named after PDO. (beginTransaction, rollBack & commit).
+The client has two quality of life shortcut methods named after PDO. (beginTransaction & rollBack).
 These are meant to make integration with existing packages easier.<br> _However unlike PDO_, you must provide the collections to which you will write in either write or exclusive mode.